thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 radiation with atmospheric aerosols and clouds.
 Those interactions, among other factors, have been analysed with models (Li et al. 2016;
 Samset et al. 2018), showing the existence of feedback mechanisms between the two.
-Similar findings have been shown in observational data (Schwarz et al. 2020; Ohvril et al. 2009; Zerefos et al. 2009; Xia et al. 2007 and references therein).
+Similar findings have been from the analysis of observations at other locations (Schwarz et al. 2020; Ohvril et al.
+2009; Zerefos et al. 2009; Xia et al. 2007 and references therein).
+In the Mediterranean region aerosols have been recognized as an important factor affecting the penetration of solar radiation to the surface (Fountoulakis et al. 2016; Siomos et al. 2018; Gkikas et al. 2013;
+Lozano et al. 2021).
+These studies investigated the long-term trend in aerosol optical depth, which has been found to decrease in the last three decades, the transport and composition of aerosols, and their radiative effects.

 Due to the significant spatial and temporal variability of the trends, and the contributing factors, there is a constant need to monitor and investigate SDR in different sites in order to estimate the degree of variability, and its relation to the local conditions.
-In this study, we examine the trends of SDR, using ground-based measurements at Thessaloniki, Greece, for the period 1993 to 2023, as derived from a CM-21 pyranometer.
+In this study, we examine the trends of SDR, using ground-based measurements at Thessaloniki, Greece, for the period 1993 to 2023.
 We re-evaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012a), and we derived the SDR trends for the period of study, under different sky conditions (all-sky, clear-sky and cloud-sky).
 Finally, we investigated the dependence of the trends on solar zenith angle and season.

 # 2 Data and methodology

 The SDR data were measured with a Kipp & Zonen CM-21 pyranometer operating continuously at the Laboratory of Atmospheric Physics of the Aristotle University of Thessaloniki ($40^{\circ}\, 38\prime\,$N,
-$22^{\circ}\, 57\prime\,$E, $80\,$m a.s.l.) since 1993.
-Here we use data
+$22^{\circ}\, 57\prime\,$E, $80\,$m a.s.l.).
+Here we use data for the
-for the period from 1993-04-13 to 2023-04-13.
-The monitoring site is located near the city centre thus we expect that measurements are affected by the urban environment.
-During the study period, the pyranometer has been independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that stability of the instrument's sensitivity is better than $0.7\%$ relative to the initial calibration by the manufacturer.
+period from 1993-04-13 to 2023-04-13.
+The monitoring site is located near the city centre thus we expect that measurements are affected by the urban environment, mainly by aerosols.
+During the study period, the pyranometer has been independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that the stability of the instrument's sensitivity is better than $0.7\%$ relative to the initial calibration by the manufacturer.
 Along with SDR, the direct beam radiation (DNI) is also measured with a collocated Kipp & Zonen CHP-1 pyrheliometer since 2016-04-01.
-The DNI data were used as auxiliary data to support the selection of appropriate thresholds in the clear sky identification algorithm (CSid), which is discussed later.
+The DNI data were used as auxiliary data to support the selection of appropriate thresholds in the clear-sky identification algorithm (CSid), which is discussed in sect. .
 It is noted that the limited dataset of DNI was not used for the identification of clear sky cases in the entire SDR series to avoid any selection bias due to unequal length of the two datasets.
-There are four distinct steps in the creation of the dataset analysed here: a) the acquisition of radiation measurements from the sensors, b) the data quality check,
-c) the identification of "clear sky" conditions from the radiometric data, and d) the aggregation of data and trend analysis.
+There are four distinct steps in the creation of the dataset analysed here: a) the acquisition of radiation measurements from the sensors, b) the data quality check, c) the identification of "clear sky" conditions from the SDR data, and d) the aggregation of data and trend analysis.

 For the acquisition of radiometric data, the signal of the pyranometer is sampled at a rate of $1\,\text{Hz}$.
 The mean and the standard